Robert Trigg

-Robert Trigg was a former chef convicted of the manslaughter of one former girlfriend and the murder of another.
+Robert Trigg (c.
+1966) is a former chef convicted of the manslaughter of one former girlfriend and the murder of another.

-Other relationships
+Background

 Robert Trigg had a history of violence towards women.
 A previous relationship between Trigg and Rebecca Allcorn was ended by her in 2002 after nearly a decade because of his drinking and violent outbursts.
 They had a daughter.

 He went into a relationship with Susan Holland, which deteriorated due to his drink-fuelled rages.
 In 2003 he accused her of sleeping with a neighbour and beat her, kicking her in the head and face.
 Apparently afraid of his own behaviour he called police, warning them "I'm going to kill her.
 You need to arrest me.".
 She spent three weeks in hospital and Trigg was later convicted of assault.